 25 For the foolishness of God is wiser than men, and the weakness of God is stronger than men.

 26 For you see your calling, brothers, that not many are wise according to the flesh, not many mighty, and not many noble, 27 but God chose the foolish things of the world that he might put to shame those who are wise.
 God chose the weak things of the world that he might put to shame the things that are strong.
-28 God chose the lowly things of the world, and the things that are despised, and the things that do not exist, that he might bring to nothing the things that exist, 29 that no flesh should boast before God.
+28 God chose the lowly things of the world and the things that are despise and the things that do not exist, that he might bring to nothing the things that exist, 29 that no flesh should boast before God.

 30 Because of him, you are in Christ Jesus, who was made to us wisdom from God, and righteousness and sanctification, and redemption: 31 that, as it is written, “He who boasts, let him boast in the Lord.”

 7 Hear, O Lord, when I cry out with my voice.

 Have mercy also on me and answer me.

 my heart said to you, “I will seek your face, Lord.”